 California voters lose a shot at checking state and local tax hikes at the polls

 SACRAMENTO, Calif.
-(AP) — The California Supreme Court on Thursday removed a measure from the November ballot that would have made it harder to raise taxes, siding with Gov. Gavin Newsom and his Democratic allies in the state Legislature.
+(AP) — The California Supreme Court on Thursday took the rare step of removing a measure from the November ballot that would have made it harder to raise taxes, siding with Gov. Gavin Newsom by ruling the change would have upended the way government works.

-The measure would have required voter approval for tax increases passed by the state Legislature.
-It also would have raised the threshold required for voter approval of certain local government tax increases to a two-thirds vote at the polls.
-Currently those tax increases can take affect if a simple majority of voters approve.
+More than 1 million people signed a petition to put a measure on the ballot this November that would have required voters to approve any tax increase passed by the state Legislature.
+It also would have required all local tax increases to be approved by two-thirds of voters instead of a simple majority vote.

-The measure would have applied retroactively to most tax increases approved since Jan.
+The biggest impact, however, would have been that the measure threatened to retroactively reverse most tax increases approved since Jan.
 1, 2022.
-Local governments warned that would mean they could have lost billions of dollars in revenue that had previously been approved by voters.
+Local governments warned they would have lost billions of dollars in revenue that had previously approved by voters.
+And it would have threatened recent statewide tax increases, including one on guns and ammunition set to take effect July 1.

-Newsom has opposed many tax increases during his time in office.
-But he sued to block this measure, saying it would harm local governments and take away the Legislature’s ability to raise taxes.
+That prospect alarmed Newsom and legislative leaders so much that they took the unusual step of asking the state Supreme Court to remove the measure from the ballot before voters had a chance to decide it.

-Supporters of the ballot measure argued that California has become too expensive and voters need more control over taxes.
-In a unanimous decision, the court ruled the measure could not be enacted by ballot initiative because it “would substantially alter our basic plan of government.”
-Justice Goodwin Liu wrote the opinion.
-“The Supreme Court’s decision to take this dangerous initiative off the ballot avoids a host of catastrophic impacts, protecting billions of dollars for schools, access to reproductive health care, gun safety laws that keep students safe in classrooms, and paid family leave,” said Jonathan Underland, spokesperson for the campaign that opposed the initiative.
+California voters are allowed to bypass the governor and the state Legislature to amend the state Constitution at the ballot box, something they do frequently.
+Voters have amended the Constitution to protect abortion rights, declare marriage is between a man and a woman and dock legislators’ pay if they fail to pass a budget on time.

 By ADAM BEAM